karrot-dev/karrot-frontend/docs/backend-introduction.md

 The Database is automatically populated with sample data if you use Docker.
 But there are missing connections between: being user -> being member -> being collector -> pick up the food.
 You can create these connections in Swagger for testing purposes.

-> **TIP**: If you want, you can populate first the database writting some [querysets](https://docs.djangoproject.com/en/1.11/topics/db/queries/) in Django Shell and then look it up in Swagger.
+> **TIP**: If you want, you can populate the database writing some [querysets](https://docs.djangoproject.com/en/1.11/topics/db/queries/) in the Django Shell and then look it up in Swagger.
 Or you can [open PostgreSQL](https://www.postgresql.org/docs/8.3/static/tutorial-accessdb.html) and populate the database there.

 #### Response-request Cycle

-Whenever you paste the url http://127.0.0.1:8000/docs/ into a browser and hit Enter, you send a request to your local server sitting on your computer (live web sites have their own host server with a domain).
+Whenever you paste the url [http://127.0.0.1:8000/docs/](http://127.0.0.1:8000/docs/) into your browser and hit Enter, you send a request to your local server sitting on your computer (live web sites have their own host server and domain).
 It depends if you want to GET data or POST data.
-The server (with own IP address) will use the given URL (with own IP address), execute some functionality on server with usage of data in database and will respond with view that you can see in your browser.
+The server will use the given URL, execute some functionality on the server (probably this includes accessing the database) and respond with a view that you can see in your browser.

 ## 05 Tests